Lê dynasty: Southern and Northern Dynasties (1533–1597)

-Restored Lê (1533–1789)
+Restored Lê (1597–1789)

 In 1597, the Ming dynasty recognized the legitimacy of the Lê monarch.
-However, the Ming recorded that the Lê rulers were very dissatisfied to the Ming Empire because the Chinese also concurrently supported the Mạc dynasty.
+However, the Ming recorded that the Lê rulers were very dissatisfied with the Ming Empire because the Chinese also concurrently supported the Mạc dynasty.
 In 1589, Toyotomi Hideyoshi sent envoys to the Lê court in Thanh Hoá, asking the Vietnamese to join Japan's alliance against Ming China and Joseon Korea.
 Hideyoshi hoped that a three-pronged attack on the Ming dynasty—with Japan from the north, Vietnam to the south, and other Southeast Asian nations to the southwest—would weaken the Ming army and allow the attackers to prevail.
 Although some officials supported the plan, the Lê emperor Quang Hưng and his ministers recognized the overwhelming strength of the Ming empire; the Lê ministers further viewed Japan and other Southeast Asian nations as "barbarians" and formally refused the Japanese lord's invitation.

 The Ming loyalist Chinese pirate Yang Yandi (Dương Ngạn Địch) and his fleet sailed to Vietnam to leave the Qing dynasty in March 1682, first appearing off the coast of Tonkin in north Vietnam.
-According to the Vietnamese account, Vũ Duy Chí 武惟志, a minister of the Vietnamese Lê dynasty came up with a plan to defeat the Chinese pirates by sending more than 300 Vietnamese girls who were beautiful singing girls and prostitutes with red handkerchiefs to go to the Chinese pirate junks on small boats.
-The Chinese pirates and northern Vietnamese girls had sex but the Vietnamese women then wet the gun barrels of the Chinese pirates ships with their handkerchiefs which they got wet.
+According to the Vietnamese account, Vũ Duy Chí 武惟志, a minister of the Vietnamese Lê dynasty came up with a plan to defeat the Chinese pirates by sending more than 300 beautiful Vietnamese singing girls and prostitutes carrying red handkerchiefs to the Chinese pirate junks on small boats.
+The Chinese pirates and northern Vietnamese girls had sex but the women then wet the gun barrels of the Chinese pirates ships with their handkerchiefs.
 They then left in the same boats.
-The Vietnamese navy then attacked the Chinese pirate fleet which was unable to fire back with their wet guns.
-The Chinese pirate fleet, originally 206 junks, was reduced to 50-80 junks by the time it reached south Vietnam's Quang Nam and the Mekong delta.
+The Vietnamese navy attacked the Chinese pirate fleet who were unable to fire back with their wet guns.
+The Chinese pirate fleet, originally 206 junks, was reduced to 50–80 junks by the time it reached south Vietnam's Quang Nam and the Mekong delta.
 The Chinese pirates having sex with north Vietnamese women may also have transmitted a deadly epidemic from China to the Vietnamese which ravaged the Tonkin regime of north Vietnam.
 French and Chinese sources say a typhoon contributed to the loss of ships along with the disease.
 The Nguyễn court allowed Yang (Duong) and his surviving followers to resettle in Đồng Nai, which had been newly acquired from the Khmers.
 Duong's followers named their settlement as "Minh Huong", to recall their allegiance to the Ming dynasty.